rswhipple/Core-War/README.md

 – At the heart of the system, the assembler defines syntax and rules for creating valid programs.
 Its role is to produce binary code that the Virtual Machine can execute.

 *Programs*
 – These are the entities that run within the Virtual Machine and interact with it.
-Written in the specific assembly language tailored for the Virtual Machine, programs must execute within the VM's confines.
+Written in the specific assembly language designed for the Virtual Machine, programs must execute within the VM's confines.